andyljones/flatfinder3/README.md

-This is a flat finding tool I put together in two days for my own purposes.
-It scrapes listings from Zoopla, combines them with travel time info from TfL, then presents it in an easy-to-inspect format.
+This is a flat finding tool that scrapes listings from Zoopla, combines them with travel time info from TfL, then presents it in an easy-to-inspect format.

 <p align="center"><img src="screenshot.png"></p>

-It's here under the general principle of if-you-don't-have-a-good-reason-not-to-then-you-should-open-source-whatever-you-do.
+I put this together in two days for my own purposes, so bear in mind it's only public under the general principle of if-you-don't-have-a-good-reason-not-to-then-you-should-open-source-whatever-you-do.
 I, uh, don't actually expect anyone to use this as-is - if it has any utility to anyone, it'll be as a stack of code to pull useful bits out of.

 If you _are_ interested in getting it working, know that it's designed to be used in tandem with vscode and Jupyter, since that's how I roll.
-You're welcome to ask for help in the issue tracker, but bear in mind this is a side-project of mine and I won't be able to give more than some pointers.
+You're welcome to ask for help in the issue tracker, but I won't be able to give more than pointers.

 ## Setup